turingschool/career-development-curriculum-site/grad_services/index.md

 ### Sending out a bunch of applications but not hearing anything back?
 [Check out these Applicant Tracking System Tips!](https://www.jobscan.co/applicant-tracking-systems) and get insights on your resume by scanning it through [Jobscan.co](jobscan.co)

-### Handshake
-To assist you with your job search, Turing has a membership with [Handshake](https://joinhandshake.com/) that you can access.
-Handshake is a popular employer job board for employers who are specifically looking to recruit for early talent positions.
-Invitations to join Handshake will be sent to your email (as entered into Populi) at the end of Mod4.
-If you have questions, please reach out to employment@turing.edu.

 ### Terminal
 Turing provides a space for professional portfolios on our website.
 These portfolios can be used during your job hunt - you can send out links to your profile, and Turing staff may share your profile to employers who come to us asking for candidates.
 See the [Terminal Directions Page](../resources/terminal_directions) for more information!